 - Freak Out: Alexander's panic attack at every convention.
 You can set your watch by it.

 - Gallows HumorJason: Hey Sarris, how're you doing?

 Sarris: (Shows the head of his lieutenant mounted on a stick) Better than my lieutenant!

-Genre Blindness: Everyone except Guy.
-Played doubly straight with the Thermians.
-Sarris defeated them soundly in the backstory because of it, which he uses to hurt them again in the Break the Cutie moment.
+- Sarris defeated the Thermians soundly in the backstory because of it, which he uses to hurt them again in the Break the Cutie moment.

 Guy: Didn't you guys ever watch the show?!